Kihoku, Ehime: Demographics

-Per Japanese census data, the population of Kihoku has been decreased steadily since the 1950s.
+Per Japanese census data, the population of Kihoku has decreased steadily since the 1950s.

 History

 The area of Kihoku was part of ancient Iyo Province.
 During the Edo period, the area was part of the holdings of Uwajima Domain ruled by the Date clan from their seat at Uwajima Castle.
 The villages of Yoshida and Asahi (旭村) were established with the creation of the modern municipalities system on October 1, 1889.
-Asahi was raised to town status on November 10, 19941 and was renamed Chikanaga (近永町).
+Asahi was raised to town status on November 10, 1941 and was renamed Chikanaga (近永町).
 Chikanaga merged with the neighboring villages of Yoshifuji, Aiji, Izumi and Mishima to form the town of Hiromi (広見町) on March 31, 1955.
-On January 1, 2005 Hiromi and Yoshida merged to form the town of Kihoku.
+On January 1, 2005 Hiromi and the village of Hiyoshi (日吉村) merged to form the town of Kihoku.

 Government

 Kihoku has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
 Kihoku, together with Uwajima and Matsuno, contributes four members to the Ehime Prefectural Assembly.

-In terms of national politics, the town is part of Ehime 4th district of the lower house of the Diet of Japan.
+In terms of national politics, Kihoku is part of Ehime 3rd district of the lower house of the Diet of Japan.
+Prior to 2022, the town was part of Ehime 4th district.